Logical Deductions and Connections: Meaning, Questions, Formula, Examples

 Logical Deduction Introduction

 Logical dedication requires rational thinking, to arrive at correct and relatable conclusions.
 Whether you are solving logical deductions, any mathematical problem or have to decide something important at the workplace or any other place logical reasoning is a precious skill.
-Logical deductions and connections questions are mostly seen in the UGC NET, CAT, CLAT, Bank PO etc exams.
+Logical deductions and connections questions are mostly seen in the UGC NET, CAT, CLAT, Banking etc exams.
 Logical deductions solving requires the complete understanding of the concept.
 These questions consist of good weightage such as 3-5 marks depending on the level of the exam.
 It is of two types.

 1) Immediate Deductive Inference